-In the United States, community colleges are two-year institutions that offer diverse educational programs, including associate degrees, vocational training, and certificates.
+In the United States, community colleges are two-year institutions that offer a range of educational programs, including associate degrees, vocational training, and certificates.
 Renowned for their accessibility and affordability, they provide opportunities for affordable higher education.
 Offering flexible scheduling options to accommodate work and other commitments, community colleges focus on practical and career-oriented education.
 Graduates gain skills in demand in the job market, and these colleges often serve as pathways for students to transfer to four-year institutions and complete bachelor's degrees.
-These colleges often have non-residential campuses, a diverse student population, and mixed funding sources.
+These colleges often have non-residential campuses and mixed funding sources, and enroll full-time and part-time students of all ages and backgrounds.